tylerdgenius/flight-data/README.md

 # Virgin Atlantic ~ Flight Information Display

-Here's an example project for Virgin Atlantic Holidays, in a way that best represents what we are looking for in candidates for this role.
-Please spend no more than 2 hours improving this application.
-What you improve is up to you.
-Perhaps it needs more tests, or additional functionality.
-Let your imagination go wild and show us your best side!
+Here is an example of a flight times application for Virgin Atlantic.
+This project represents what we're looking for in a candidate and our current technology choices.

+Please spend up to 2 hours improving this application.
+What you improve is up to you: Perhaps it needs more tests, additional functionality, or some bug fixing.

 ## Rules